rishiraj88/gosandbox/README.md

 # Golang and REST APIs
-- Simple programs and apps in Golang (Go language).
+- Proving ground for programs and apps in Golang (Go language).
-- To include REST API implementations as well in near future.
+- To include REST API implementations as well.